-The abstract under consideration was prepared by Adolph Haak & Co., Abstracters, August 10, 1905, and a continuation thereto made by E. M. Baldridge, attorney, September 5, 1923, and pertains to the following premises:
+The abstract under consideration was prepared by Adolph Haak & Co., abstracters, August 10, 1905, and continuations made thereto by Graves & Westervelt on March 3, 1919, April 2, 1920, and November 28, 1922, and by E. M. Baldridge on September 1, 1923, said abstract pertaining to the following premises:

-Lot No. 59 of Hamilton's Second Garden Addition to the city of Columbus, Ohio, as the same is numbered and delineated on the recorded plat thereof, recorded in Plat Book 7, page 186, Recorder's office, Franklin County, Ohio, saving and excepting therefrom six feet off the rear end thereof reserved for the purpose of an alley.
+"The south half of lot 55 and the north half of lot 56 of Hamilton's Second Garden Addition to the city of Columbus, Ohio, as the same is numbered and delineated on the recorded plat thereof, recorded in Plat Book 7, page 186, Recorder's Office, Franklin County, Ohio, saving and excepting therefrom six feet off the rear end of each lot reserved for the purpose of an alley."

-Upon examination of said abstract, I am of the opinion same shows a good and merchantable title to said premises in Robert B. Navarre, subject to the following exceptions:
+Upon examination of said abstract, I am of the opinion same shows a good and merchantable title to said premises in Earl L. and Cordelia M. Throp, subject to the following exceptions: